Here you can find out about last year's interns and the organisations where they did their internships.

 Immediate Theatre is a grassroots organisation based in Hackney.
 They work with young people, older generations and long-term unemployed people in Hackney and East London to ensure access for all to arts activities that break down barriers and engage people in debate.
-Georgia is their new Marketing & Administration Intern, supporting the management team on administration and strategic planning.
-She is leading on developing and maintaining Immediate Theatre's presence on social media and in the community to ensure that they are engaging their target client groups.
+Georgia was their new Marketing & Administration Intern, supporting the management team on administration and strategic planning.
+She led on developing and maintaining Immediate Theatre's presence on social media and in the community to ensure that they are engaging their target client groups.

 Zak – ThinkForward

 ThinkForward is a programme which works with hard to reach young people in Tower Hamlets and Islington in London, Nottingham, and Kent.
 They run the only programme of its kind that works with young people for five years, starting when they are 13, in Year 9.
 It also offers young people a range of opportunities to connect with the world of work and transition support from school to work.
 Zak was their Programme Communications Officer and worked to grow young people's involvement in their programme and develop ThinkForward's social media channels for young people, increasing their engagement and participation with the programme.

 Thabita – Media Trust